Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Far-field radiation patterns by bulk, edge and corner states

 To check this, we calculate the radiation patterns of the mode for different array sizes.
 Instead of using the infinite-size limit in Equation~\ref{eq:RadiatedFieldB4}, we plug in Equation~\ref{eq:RadiatedFieldArray} the dipolar moments of the eigenmodes $\textbf{P}_i$.
 The $B_4$ mode at $\Gamma$ can be found sorting the eigenmodes in $\textbf{q}$ using Equation~\ref{eq:Dispersion}.
 In this case, this corrresponds to the eigenmode where all the bulk dipoles oscillate in-phase.

-In Figure~\ref{fig:FarfieldB4}(a) we plot the radiation pattern for a single unit cell.
+In Figure~\ref{fig:FarfieldB4}(a) we plot the radiation pattern for a single unit cell, with a maximum amplitude $\max(|E_R|^2 \cos\theta)/C_0 = P_\textrm{max}/C_0 = 1.45$.
 In panel (b) we plot the eigenmode.
 As we see the radiation pattern for the quadrumer is toroidal and very similar to the one from a single dipole, as all the dipoles oscillate in-phase and their fields interfere constructively.
 In panel (c) we plot the radiation pattern, next to the corresponding eigenmode in panel (d) for a $10\times 10$ unit cells array.
 We see that the pattern has narrowed, with a main lobe around normal incidence.
+In this case, $P_\textrm{max}/C_0 = 0.63$, so the mode got less radiative.
 The sidelobes are finite-size effects, and should diminish when the array grows.
 Finally we plot the radiation pattern (panel (e)) and eigenmode (panel (f)) for a $20 \times 20$ unit cells array.
-We see the pattern gets narrower around $\Gamma$, while also less intense, indicating this mode gets darker with the array size, as it is expected from a q-BIC.
+We see the pattern gets narrower around $\Gamma$, while also less intense,$P_\textrm{max}/C_0 = 0.32$, indicating this mode gets darker with the array size, as it is expected from a q-BIC.
 In the $N_c \rightarrow \infty$ limit, this mode will be completely invisible in the far-field.

 Then we analyze the $B_1$ band, which has $d_{xy}$ symmetry, this is $\textbf{p}_{Anm} = -\textbf{p}_{Bnm} = -\textbf{p}_{Cnm} = \textbf{p}_{Dnm} = \textbf{p}_{nm}$.
 The radiated field is then:

 We see this band is dark for $\Gamma$, where $p_{nm\perp} = 0$.
 However, due to the antisymmetries within the unit cell, $B_1$ band is dark for all $\Gamma-X (k_y = 0)$ and $\Gamma-Y (k_x = 0)$.
 When the mirror symmetry is broken in only one of the in-plane axes, the mode is odd in the other direction, leading to destructive interference in the far-field.